nauam/Courses/docs/administration/maintenance/backup.md

 ### Import an archive

-To import the contents of an exported archive, visit the "Admin" link in the QW Control page header.
+To import the contents of an exported archive, visit the "Admin" link in the Rundeck page header.

 Click on "Import Archive" to display the import form.

-Choose the qwcontrol archive file to import (should end with ".rdproject.jar").
+Choose the rundeck archive file to import (should end with ".rdproject.jar").

 Click "Import".